 Popular Areas in Finland

-Helsinki is much warmer than one might think, thanks to the currents of the Baltic Sea and the North Atlantic Ocean.
-Average temperatures during January and February are around 23 degrees Fahrenheit (-5 degrees Celsius).
+Helsinki is much warmer than many people think, thanks to the currents of the Baltic Sea and the North Atlantic Ocean.
+Average temperatures during January and February are around 23 degrees Fahrenheit (minus 5 degrees Celsius).
 Located in the southern part of the country, Helsinki's snowy season is much shorter than other parts of the country.

 The city also experiences a heat island effect, which results in slightly higher temperatures.
 Like much of the country, Helsinki experiences long summer days and very low sun during the winter.
 The average summertime temperature is 70 degrees Fahrenheit (21 degrees Celsius).